 Designing a visually appealing shade garden with Astilbe involves thoughtful planning and plant placement.
 Use a variety of plant heights to create depth and dimension.
 Place taller plants like ferns and Solomon’s Seal towards the back or center, with medium-height plants like Astilbe in the middle, and low-growing groundcovers like Heuchera at the front.
 Choose plants with complementary foliage and flower colors.
 For example, the deep green leaves of hostas can enhance the bright blooms of Astilbe, while the dark purple leaves of Heuchera provide a striking backdrop.

 Combine plants with different leaf textures to add visual interest.
 The broad leaves of hostas, the fine fronds of ferns, and the feathery plumes of Astilbe create a rich tapestry of textures.
 Select plants that offer interest in different seasons.
 While Astilbe blooms in late spring to early summer, bleeding hearts and hellebores provide early spring color, and hostas and ferns maintain their beauty through summer and fall.
 Ensure that all companion plants have similar moisture requirements to Astilbe.
+Look for more information about it in our full guide for Astilbe.
 Consistent watering and mulching can help maintain the moist, well-drained soil that shade-loving plants prefer.

 Astilbe as Perennial Flowers in Landscaping